Nevoss/form-wrapper-js/README.md

   }
 </script>
 ```
-the `rules` file will look like this
+The `rules` file will look like this:
 ```js
 import validationLibrary from 'example-validation-library'